 Carrying Value of Vessels.
-We depreciate our tugs, tank barges, OSVs, and MPSVs over estimated useful lives of 14 to 25 years, three to 25 years, five to 25 years and 25 years. respectively.
+We depreciate our tugs, tank barges, OSVs, and MPSVs over estimated useful lives of 14 to 25 years, three to 25 years, five to 25 years and 25 years, respectively.
 The shorter useful lives relate to acquired vessels.
 Salvage values for marine equipment range between 5% and 25% of the originally recorded cost, depending on vessel type.
 The useful lives used for single-hulled tank barges are based on their retirement date classification under OPA 90, and for double-hulled tank barges it is 25 years.
 In assigning depreciable lives to these assets, we have considered the effects of both physical deterioration largely caused by wear and tear due to operating use and other economic and regulatory factors that could impact commercial viability.
-To date, our experience confirms that these policies are reasonable, although there may again be events or changes in circumstances in the future that indicate that recovery of the carrying amount of a vessel might not be possible.
-Examples of events or changes in circumstances that could indicate that the recoverability of a vessel's carrying amount should be assessed might include a change in regulations such as OPA 90, a significant decrease in the market value of a vessel and current period operating or cash flow losses combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with a vessel.
-If events or changes in circumstances as set forth above indicate that a vessel's carrying amount may not be recoverable, we would then be required to estimate the undiscounted future cash flows expected to result from the use of the vessel and its eventual disposition.
-If the sum of the expected future cash flows is less than the carrying amount of the vessel, we would be required to recognize an impairment loss.
+To date, our experience confirms that these policies are reasonable, although there may again be events or changes in circumstances in the future that indicate that recovery of the carrying amount of our vessels might not be possible.
+We review for impairment of our vessels by asset group.
+Vessels with similar operating and marketing characteristics are grouped for asset impairment review.
+For vessels that are not expected to be placed back into service, the impairment review is performed on a vessel-by-vessel basis.
+Examples of events or changes in circumstances that could indicate that the recoverability of the carrying amount of our asset groups should be assessed might include a change in regulations such as OPA 90, a significant decrease in the market value of the asset group and current period operating or cash flow losses combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with the asset group.
+If events or changes in circumstances as set forth above indicate that the asset group's carrying amount may not be recoverable, we would then be required to estimate the undiscounted future cash flows expected to result from the use of the asset group and its eventual disposition.
+If the sum of the expected future cash flows is less than the carrying amount of the vessel, we would be required to reduce the carrying amount to fair value.
+Fair value is determined by using appropriate valuation techniques such as expected discounted cash flows and third-party appraisals.
 Please refer to Note 14 of our consolidated financial statements included herein.